-A central claim in this literature is that the retail shareholders brought in after the meme phenomenon may be more likely to be assertive and more vigorously engage with management.
-At least as one proxy of such heightened engagement, one could expect more retail shareholders to vote on governance proposals, including director elections and other consequential decisions, at these firms after 2021.
-Non-votes in shareholder meetings (i.e., votes that were not cast for or against a proposal and were not abstentions) are usually attributable to "low-information" retail investors.60 Corporate insiders and institutional investors, on the other hand, are usually more diligent in registering their votes.
-Therefore, if retail investors became more engaged after 2021, we could expect the overall share of non-votes to fall.61
+A central claim in this literature is that the retail shareholders brought in after the meme phenomenon may be more likely to be assertive and more vigorously engage with management.67 At least as one proxy of such heightened engagement, one could expect more retail shareholders to vote on governance proposals, including director elections and other consequential decisions, at these firms after 2021.
+Ideally, if we can observe each shareholder's characteristics (e.g., institutional versus retail), how many shares are owned by each shareholder, and how many of those shares are voted on, we will be able to tell exactly what the rate of participation among retail shareholders is.
+Unfortunately, due largely to the limitation on data, we do not have access to any information on whether certain votes came from a retail versus an institutional shareholder.68 Hence, we resort to a more indirect measure in estimating retail shareholder participation.

+One way of such an indirect estimation is by measuring aggregate non-votes at shareholder meetings.
+Non-votes in shareholder meetings (i.e., votes that were not cast for or against a proposal and were not abstentions) are more commonly attributed to "low-information" retail investors.
+69 Corporate insiders and institutional investors, on the other hand, are considered to be much more diligent in registering their votes.
+Assuming that this understanding is reasonable, if retail investors became more engaged after 2021, we could expect the overall share of non-votes to fall.
+70